 Loss of appetite

-Growth of another cancer
+Growth of another kind of cancer

-Vision problems caused by damage to the lens of the eye
+Vision problems caused by damage to the lens of the eye (cataracts)

 Another possible long-term side effect is graft-versus-host disease.
-This can only occur with an allogeneic transplant.
+This can occur with an allogeneic transplant.
 The immune system cells in the donor's stem cells attack your body.
-The cells can attack your skin, liver, gastrointestinal tract, mouth, or other organs.
+The cells can attack your skin, liver, gastrointestinal (GI) tract, mouth, or other organs.
 This can cause symptoms such as: